microsoft/pxt-arcade/docs/hardware/adding.md

 * if you don't have accelerometer, remove all lines with the `ACCELEROMETER` word
 * if you don't have vibration motor, remove the line for `PIN_VIBRATION`
 * if you are not doing a pin header:
-  * maybe you can at least leave holes for people to solder a header in?
+  - maybe you want to leave holes for people to solder a header in?
-  * otherwise, remove all `PIN_Dx`, and `PIN_SDA`, `PIN_SCL`, `PIN_MISO`, `PIN_MOSI`,
+  - otherwise, remove all `PIN_Dx`, and `PIN_SDA`, `PIN_SCL`, `PIN_MISO`, `PIN_MOSI`,
     `PIN_SCK`, `PIN_SERVO_x` entries
-* if you have less than 4 LEDs remove `PIN_LEDx`
+* if you have fewer than 4 LEDs remove `PIN_LEDx`
 * if you do not have a way to disable power to external components, remove `PIN_PWREN`
 * if you don't have Jacdac, remove `PIN_JACK_*`
 * if you don't have Jacdac power, remove `PIN_JACK_PWREN`
 * if you don't have second menu button (it's not required), remove `PIN_BTN_MENU2`
-* if you don't have voltage divider for measuring battery level (which isn't supported yet anyway), remove `PIN_BATTSENSE`
+* if you don't have a voltage divider for measuring battery level (which isn't supported yet anyway), remove `PIN_BATTSENSE`

 Once you're done with all these changes, drop the `board.h` file onto https://microsoft.github.io/uf2/patcher/.

 This should load the config, with stuff removed.
-Now you can patch the config with your pin out.
+Now you can patch the config with your pinout.
 You should at least change `BOOTLOADER_BOARD_ID` to a new random value.
-Don't generate it by banging on the board or using clever hex string, just use `printf "0x%04x%04x\n" $RANDOM $RANDOM` to minimize the risk of a conflict
+DO NOT generate it by banging on the board or using a clever hex string, use `printf "0x%04x%04x\n" $RANDOM $RANDOM` to minimize the risk of a conflict

 If you're seeing strange effects on the display, you can try one of the following
 configs: